 You must keep all records pertaining to your exportations for six years following the exportation of good(s) in either electronic or paper format.

 For more information on the keeping of books and records pertaining to exports please consult Memorandum D20-1-5, Maintenance of Records and Books in Canada by Exporters and Producers.

 15. Be aware that the CBSA uses an Administrative Monetary Penalty System (AMPS).

 The CBSA uses the Administrative Monetary Penalty System (AMPS) to assess monetary penalties against businesses that do not comply with customs legislation.

 The CBSA aims to improve the competitiveness of Canadian businesses by offering relief from the payment of most duties and taxes on imported goods that are ultimately exported, whether or not the goods are further manufactured in Canada.
 Further information on the CBSA’s Duty Deferral Program is available in Memoranda Series D7 Series, Drawbacks.

 Designated commercial offices provide 24-hour service, seven days a week, for the reporting and clearing of commercial goods.

 For information on other federal departments and agencies involved in the commercial exporting process, visit the CBSA’s Other Government Departments and Agencies: Reference List for Exporters or visit the Canada site or call 1-800-O-Canada (1-800-622-6232).

-An overview of this guide is available in a .pdf checklist format: Checklist for Exporting Commercial Goods.
+An overview of this guide is available: Checklist for Exporting Commercial Goods.